THE FABULOUS PANTHER

 After all, if government were to acknowledge the reality, it would be forced to take responsibility.
 It would have to make difficult decisions.
 It would face compensation claims and legal challenges.
 Do we want to see government hunters deployed in response to sightings?
 Do we really want to see army snipers culling big cats in sheep-farming areas and wilderness-urban interfaces?
 Who knows, maybe Paul Paterson, too, is trying to protect them by flatly denying their existence.

 So they had their community meeting in Woodchester.
-Rick Minter spoke, to a full village hall, and gave exactly the talk he would have given anyway, completely ignoring the University’s verdict.
+Rick Minter spoke, to a full village hall, and gave exactly the talk he would have given anyway, not even referring to the University’s verdict.
 Some of those present were relieved that the beast had just evaporated like that.
 Others, like Iain, were incredulous that Allaby’s team had changed their minds in a week.

 Or as my brother puts it, in his less rhetorical style: “I wish people would let us make our own minds up about this sort of thing rather than deliberately putting out misinformation and misinforming our opinions.”